 Since my time with Country Universe, we’ve had some writers come and go, but I am very proud of the writers that we have now.
 The absolute best part of being a part of Country Universe is that I am a fan.
 I am fortunate to genuinely enjoy the writing of Kevin, Dan, Tara, Ben, Jonathan and Sam.
 Even more importantly, I am a fan of their voices, both as writers and behind the scenes of Country Universe.
 What’s more, even if my name wasn’t on the list of writers, I would be a devoted reader of the site.

 And, finally, it cannot be stressed enough that the richest part of Country Universe as a whole is the thoughtful and passionate comments of you, our readers.
 Without all of you, this experience would surely be much less fun and engaging.
-So, thank you for being a part of it all.
-Long live Country Universe.
+So, thank you for being a part of

 “(Who Says) You Can't Have It All” is not just an average song of lost love.
 Rather, the loss translates into a certain resolution from a man who is the lord and master of his proverbial castle that has turned into nothing more than a lonely room with “a ceiling, a floor and four walls”, full of pictures and memories of the broken past.